 To get familiar with the Site Activity log, let’s walk through:

-Symbol changes, including Symbol creation, modification, and deletion.
-Existing Symbols usage is not tracked.
+- Component changes, including component creation, modification, and deletion.
+Existing components usage is not tracked.

-Custom code changes, including custom code creation, modification, and deletion.
-This covers custom code changes made in site settings, page settings, and via HTML embeds (but not from HTML embeds in CMS items).
+- Custom code changes, including custom code creation, modification, and deletion.
+This covers custom code changes made in site settings, page settings, and via HTML embeds (but not from HTML embeds in rich text fields in CMS items).

 Note: Activities are tracked on the site level (not on the page level or Workspace level).